 Habit Rouge EdT and EdP have both been subject to several different special bottle editions, often with entirely new names.
 As a consequence, many people believe that an endless number of Habit Rouge variants do exist, even if the fragrance was unaltered.

 In 2008 Guerlain presented Habit Rouge Extrait, a novel category in men’s scents and at first only a one-off production.
 In the good old days when Jacques Guerlain was at the helm, the Parfum version was always the point of departure and therefore the most authentic representation of the scent, but nowadays it's usually a whole new composition, tweaked to get a deeper and darker feel.
-Ironically, among all the different Habit Rouge versions, the Extrait was the farthest departure from the original, turning Habit Rouge into a modern woody niche scent.
+Ironically, among all the different Habit Rouge versions, the Extrait was the farthest departure from the original, turning Habit Rouge into a modern, woody niche scent.
 The bright, singing signature of citronellol and aromatics was almost absent and replaced with a long-lasting super-cedarwood backbone, and a rich, cashmere-fine patchouli with earthy facets of bitter chocolate, coffee and camphor.
-Despite its luxurious price, it fared well enough to be granted tenure, until this year when it goes out of production.
+Despite its luxurious price, it fared well enough to be granted tenure, until 2016 when it went of production.

 The "young" versions